-Greater Phoenix has a strong support network with beneficial incubators and accelerators for software and IT companies looking to relocate their operations to a more favorable environment.
-These spaces can be used by companies as they grow by offering additional services to help connect, integrate, and build new companies in the ecosystem.
+Greater Phoenix has a strong support network for software and IT companies.
+Listed below are some of the region’s incubators and accelerators, spaces that can be used by companies as they grow.
+Many of these spaces offer additional services to help connect, integrate, and build new companies in the ecosystem.

 National Operations in Greater Phoenix

-Many leading national software and IT companies started and relocated substantial operations to Greater Phoenix.
-Below are a few of the top companies that have a presence in the region.
+Many leading national software and IT companies have substantial operations in Greater Phoenix.
+Below is a sample of some national companies that have a presence in the region.

 Greater Phoenix is home to a dynamic and growing software ecosystem.
-In addition to many national leaders operating in the region, a number of software and IT companies are headquartered here.
+In addition to many national leaders operating in the region, several software and IT companies are headquartered here.

 Scroll to the side to see how Greater Phoenix stacks up against other cities in terms of median wages for software and IT occupations.

-The Annual Business Operating Cost analysis below has been prepared using the following parameters as an estimate for software and IT operations in competitor markets.
-Component and custom analyses to match your company’s operations can be provided upon request if you’re looking to relocate or start your software and IT company in Greater Phoenix.
+The Annual Business Operating Cost Analysis has been prepared using the following parameters as an estimate for software and IT operations in competitor markets.
+Component and custom analysis to match your company’s operations can be provided upon request.

 - 50 jobs (Bureau of Labor Statistics equivalent occupations)